Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > I cannot even point all the details (from the blogposts to all the refusals to talk on tor-internal) where Tor showed a worrying lack of transparency.
 I am extremely worried about the direction taken by the organization.
 This is, to be clear, not a version of the Tor Project I want to be associated with.

+On August 19th, Stephan Seitz wrote to the mailing list that he would be "[shutting down my tor relay fsingtor now](https://lists.torproject.org/pipermail/tor-talk/2016-August/042032.html)."

+> The situation how the affair about Jake was handled by the Tor project has made me feel very uneasy.
+After digging through several material (for example https://shiromarieke.github.io/tor) I find that I am no longer believing in this project or trust it.
+That’s why I’m shutting down my tor relay fsingtor now.
+As long as the project stays that way it is I will no longer recommend Tor or support it in any ways.
+And I don’t think that such a project should have any future.

 Gutbub later responded to messages she had received following her departure:

 > [In the last days, I have recieved a lot of support messages.
 Thank you everyone.](https://web.archive.org/web/20160821010509/https:/twitter.com/shiromarieke/status/767077303230705664) [But reading all these kind messages from people calling me "courageous", "brave", etc., made me really sad.](https://web.archive.org/web/20160821010608/https:/twitter.com/shiromarieke/status/767077346356498432) [I'm ready to take risks, but I wish I wouldn't have to be brave by taking actions against an organization I used to respect.](https://web.archive.org/web/20160821010706/https:/twitter.com/shiromarieke/status/767077376089960448) [I wish I would have taken risks speaking with/for Tor, not against them.
 We should be united in our fight against surveillance.](https://web.archive.org/web/20160821010803/https:/twitter.com/shiromarieke/status/767077416330141696) [I hope some day we will be able to fight together again.
 People need Tor.
 Let's not forget our common goals.](https://web.archive.org/web/20160821010920/https:/twitter.com/shiromarieke/status/767077443467292672)